 In the next segment we will discuss freelancer sites like the polarizing Fiverr.
 Can you really book voice overs for five bucks?
 Should you?
 We’ll also talk about voice over agent and agency sites, the costs involved and the agency booking process.

-If you need a voice over, let us know.
-Casting vo projects is free here at VOPlanet.com.
-All of our actors are vetted professionals with broadcast quality home studios.
+If you need a professional voice actor, let us know.
+Casting voice overs projects is free here at VOPlanet.com.
+All of our actors are vetted professionals with broadcast quality studios.
 You can trust VOPlanet.com.
 Go ahead!
 Post a casting call here.